joewile/uk-sme-dashboard-power-bi/documentation/employment-change-methodology.md

 This stage was quite new to me because my previous Power BI and SQL work had used data that was already organised into relational, row based structures.
 Here, more of the work involved understanding the source layout and reshaping it before I could begin modelling or creating measures.
 It reinforced that different datasets require different preparation approaches rather than one fixed process.

 <img width="3012" height="1278" alt="Unpivoted_Breakdown_Columns" src="https://github.com/user-attachments/assets/5439b547-4e04-4413-b99c-5dc5d4b44b59" />

-**Skills developed and reinforced:** unpivoting, wide to long transformation, adapting relational data thinking to aggregated statistical tables and preparing data for reusable filtering.

 ## Standardising the Business Breakdowns